top of page

 https://youtu.be/b2mgqAKK3VE?si=ZfQFnJRwTyQDgGyS

-Jeff Stein: Vietnam War Veteran & SpyTalk CEO
+Vietnam War Veteran & SpyTalk CEO | Jeff Stein

 In this episode, Dalia Reed sits down with Jeff Stein, a Vietnam War veteran and the founding editor behind SpyTalk, to discuss his intersecting career in intelligence and media.
 Stein brings more than fifty years of experience across military intelligence and investigative journalism.
 After serving as an Army Intelligence case officer in Vietnam, he went on to cover U.S. national security for Congressional Quarterly, The Washington Post, Newsweek, and numerous major outlets.
 His long-running column, SpyTalk, is one of Substack's leading national security publications and has become a respected voice on espionage, intelligence failures, foreign policy, and Washington’s security apparatus.